vlang/raylib/readme.md

 ## License

+The Raylib headers are licensed under their respective licenses, which is Zlib.
-Raylib for V is dual-licensed under MIT and the Unlicense.
+Everythign else is dual-licensed under MIT and the Unlicense.
 Use whichever works best for you! :D